osfanbuff63/muffinhunt-datapack/README.md

 # muffinhunt-datapack
-This is the muffinhunt datapack!
-You'll find features packed for muffinhunts!
+This is the MuffinHunt datapack!
+You'll find features packed for MuffinHunts!

 # How To Use
-You can use this by downloading the zip file that is on the main page of the github, via the Code dropdown.
+You can use this by downloading the zip file that is on the main page of the GitHub, via the Code dropdown.
 Unzip that file, and then go into the folder inside that.
 You can rezip the files, but it's not needed unless you are uploading to a server, which you probably are.
 Throw that in your Minecraft world (.minecraft/saves/[worldname]/datapacks by default) folder and you are good to go!
 You can trigger the functions included using the /function command.
 You'll find them under namespaces muffinhunt: and muffinhunt-dev:.
-You will have to manually assign tags, however this is planned to be changed.
+You will have to manually assign tags, however while a MuffinHunt is running, you can do /function muffinhunt-dev:assign_permanent_tags.
+This will assign tags that will not be removed on the end of the MuffinHunt.

 # Contributing
 If you would like to contribute, fork this repo and send me a PR!